owenBeresford/extra-panda/README.md

 <summary> Engineering details </summary>

 #### Outsize late in project commit
 - The goal of this change is testing HTTPS only features (eg copy-and-paste) in a unit test AND testing CSS (eg z-index) features.
 I never expected this thing to be useful in the longer term, just I couldn't find how to use some Vitest features.
-UPDATE: as of 2025, the docs are updated, or a feature finished, or I found the information, in 2024 I was unable to find "how do I get a page object".
+UPDATE: as of 2025, the docs are updated, or a feature finished, or I found the information, in 2024 I was unable to find "how do I get a page object" (I also use playwright, but that info isn't useful here).
+This is a two-three day hack.
 - **This code isn't a reference, just due process on (boring) website features **
 - Started to build another test harness, to be able to run Vitest in a browser.
    - Have new smol webserver in Express + HTTPS.